Skippeh/parcel-thief/README.md

    - Create a .env file in the server directory to specify environment variables for the process.
 4. Launch parcel-server.

-#### Redis and PostgreSQL
+#### PostgreSQL

-The server uses these two technologies to store data.
+The server uses PostgreSQL to store data.

-On Windows both of these can be automatically downloaded and configured, and start/stop with the server.
+If you don't have an existing server to use one will be automatically downloaded and configured, and start/stop with the server.

-On Linux only PostgreSQL has support for automatic setup, so you'll have to specify `--redis-server-url <url>`.

 #### Linux dependencies